“See that?”

 I propped my feet against anything within reach and looked up at the depth gauge: 900 feet; could that be right?
 My stomach felt queasy so I lay down on the couch, keeping an eye on things.

 Just as I rose to get one, Ruff Life was hit broadside by a rogue wave, tossing me across the galley like a rag doll.
-I spun as I flew, smashing my back into the garbage can cabinet before landing on my left side in the space between the galley and living room.
-I watched the refrigerator, seemingly in slow motion, topple onto my outstretched legs, landing hard on my right thigh and pinning both legs.
+I spun as I flew towards the side door, smashing my back into the edge of the garbage can cabinet before landing on my left side in the space between the galley and living room.
+Momentarily stunned, I watched the refrigerator, seemingly in slow motion, topple on to my outstretched legs, landing hard on my right thigh and pinning both legs.
 Luckily, the cushion on the floor cushioned the blow.

 My cries for help were masked by the wind, so I channeled heroes of old disaster flicks and shimmied out from under the beast.
 I couldn't believe nothing was poking through the skin (I wore shorts) and it didn't seem to hurt like it was broken.
 God, what would we do?
 My thigh started turning black and blue immediately and in the center was a 3" dent, literally, which remains to this day.
-It's as if the fridge hit my meaty thigh and pffft - split the fat, leaving a lasting indentation.
-Then, as if on cue, the ice maker toppled over onto the floor beside me.
+It's as if the fridge hit my meaty thigh and pffft - split the fat, leaving a lasting impression.
+Then, right on cue, the ice maker toppled over on the floor beside me.

 "Did you hear a scream?"
 Don asked Cap, who butt-scooted across the deck and climbed down to check.
-I was lying on the floor when he opened the door, and teased me about playing with the dog; then asked how I liked the ride.
+I was lying on the floor when he opened the door, teased me about playing with the dog then asked how I liked the ride.

 "The refrigerator fell on me."
-He thought I was joking so I repeated the phrase, pointing to the floor.
+He thought I was joking so I said it again, louder this time, pointing to the floor.
+Continuing my journal:

 "Why bother?
 It'll just fall down again."